Naturally Teaching

 Teacher roles in nature based preschools and elementary classrooms

 I am so excited to be able to offer you a guest interview all about teacher roles in nature based preschools and elementary classrooms!
-Dr. Rachel Larimore is a former nature preschool director, consultant, and educator and has recently co-written a book about the human element of teaching in nature based educational programs called Reimagining the Role of Teachers in Nature-based Learning: Helping Children be Curious, Confident, and Caring.
+Dr. Rachel Larimore is a consultant, educator, and former nature preschool director and has recently co-written a book about the human element of teaching in nature based educational programs called Reimagining the Role of Teachers in Nature-based Learning: Helping Children be Curious, Confident, and Caring.
 Her passion for nature based early childhood education is very evident and her knowledge and experience speaks for itself.

 In this episode, she shares descriptions of different roles that teachers have in nature based programs including holders of memories, providers of space, time, and materials, as well as conversationalists.
 She shares the human side of teaching and how we can support children to be curious, confident, and caring.
 Make sure to tune in to this episode to find out more about teacher roles in nature based preschools and elementary classrooms!